We Are CC-BY Your Side from The Creative Commons Global Summit in Toronto

 Virtually Connecting sessions allow virtual participants to engage in conversations with onsite participants – it’s mostly informal, like a conference hallway chat.

-If you’re interested in joining any of these sessions, please sign up using this form or you can tweet us @vconnecting or leave a comment below.
+If you’re interested in joining any of the Virtually Connecting sessions, please sign up using this form or you can tweet us @vconnecting or leave a comment below.
 We’ll ask for your email address so we can send you a link to the session just before it goes live.
 Title times are local to the conference site; scroll below to find the times adjusted for your time zones and the links to watch the sessions live or recorded, if you can’t make it into the session itself.

 If you’re new to Virtually Connecting, read more about us here.